Schools cricket intensifies in day two

-The Fiji Secondary School National Men’s Under-19 Cricket Tournament concluded its second day of matches at Albert Park in Suva this afternoon.
+The Fiji Secondary School National Men’s Under-19 Cricket Tournament concluded its second day of matches at Albert Park in Suva yesterday afternoon.

 Moce Secondary School continued its winning streak with a 44-run victory against the Cricket Fiji Invitational team.